dotnet/msbuild/documentation/specs/proposed/BuildCheck-net10-polishing.md

 - Selected internal partner repo owners (details https://github.com/dotnet/msbuild/issues/10726)

 ### Successful handover
-- Internal partner teams ideas around BuildChecks collected and considered.
+- Internal partner teams' ideas around BuildChecks collected and considered.
 - Selected internal partner teams are using BuildChecks in their build pipelines.
 - BuildChecks being evangelized externaly, adoption numbers grow up.

 ## Risks
 - Performance degradation is unacceptable on real scale project.
-- There are multiple hard to investigate or/and hard to fix bugs identified during inital adoptions.
+- There are multiple hard to investigate and/or hard to fix bugs identified during initial adoptions.
-- Unsatisfactory specificity or/and sensitivity - leading to diminishing the valua added and endangering the adoption motivation.
+- Unsatisfactory specificity and/or sensitivity - leading to diminishing the perceived value of Checks and endangering the motivation to adopt them.
 - Low perceived value of best practices enforced by the checks.
 - Confusing diagnostics/documentation leading to lowering the educational value.